Top 10 Country Songs About Summertime

 “Summertime, and the livin’ is easy” — so goes the old American standard.
 Since then, those words have been emulated by enough country stars to fill up a theme park.

-From songs about popular modes of transportation and the right thing to wear (or not wear), to one’s frosty beverage of choice, The Boot dips our toes into this cool countdown of country music’s Top 10 Summer Songs.
+From songs about popular modes of transportation and the right thing to wear (or not wear) to tunes lauding one’s frosty beverage of choice, The Boot dips our toes into this cool countdown of country music’s 10 best summertime songs.

-Try to walk into a restaurant half-naked, and you’ll be asked to leave.
-But when it’s vacation time, shirtless, barefoot and carefree is the only way to go -- if you’re a man as well-toned as Chesney.
-Speedo optional (and, in most cases, ill-advised).
+Try to walk into a restaurant half naked, and you’ll be asked to leave.
+But when it’s vacation time, shirtless, barefoot and carefree is the only way to go — if you’re a man as well-toned as Chesney.
+The Speedo is optional (and, in most cases, ill-advised).

-Faith joins the “barefoot ladies and tricked out Mercedes” crowd.
-But if straw sombreros and T-top Camaros are more your speed, there’s a parking place for you, too.
+Hill joins the “barefoot ladies and tricked-out Mercedes” crowd … but if straw sombreros and T-top Camaros are more your speed, there’s a parking place for you, too.
 Who wouldn’t want to join in on this Mississippi girl’s good time in the summer sun?